x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mail-flow-reports.md

 ---
-title: "Mail flow reports in the modern EAC" f1.keywords:
+title: "Mail flow reports in the new EAC" f1.keywords:
 - NOCSH
 ms.author: chrisda